Presento: Public Speaking Preparation Platform Case Study

 A participant's impression on Presento

-Overall, Presento is welcomed by all users who tested the prototype.
+All the testers welcome Presento as a solution to the problem.
 Some even said that they never thought those problems can be solved!

 The success rate of each task is 100% and the calculated Net Promoter Score (NPS) is 80.
-It can be said that Presento has met the needs and wants of students who are preparing for public speaking.
+In conclusion, Presento has met the needs and wants of students who are preparing for public speaking.

 Creating a solution for social good is always a challenging yet satisfying project.
-In this case, Presento aligns with Goal 4 of UN’s Sustainable Development Goals: quality education.
+In this case, Presento is well-aligned with Goal 4 of UN’s Sustainable Development Goals: quality education.

-It pushed me to truly immerse with the people I designed this solution for, putting myself in their shoes and learn to think like them, down to the money they’re willing to spend.
+This project pushed me to truly immerse with the people I designed this solution for, putting myself in their shoes and understanding their perspectives, down to the money they’re willing to spend.

-Because it is very time-consuming to design an app and responsive website layouts single-handedly, I end up needing to learn how to use a lot of Figma’s features and extensive plugin support.
+Because it is very time-consuming to design an app and responsive website layouts single-handedly, I had to learn how to use a lot of Figma’s features and extensive plugin support to speed up my work.

 Thank you for reading this case study.
 I hope you enjoy it!